THE BALLPARKS

 Mount Davis, Oakland Coliseum

 Mount Davis, in all its scorned glory.
 For the return of football’s Raiders in the mid-1990s, the monstrous structure rose behind center field, adding over 20,000 seats and 90 luxury boxes.
-A’s fans hate it.
+A’s fans hated it.

-Success on Schott and Hoffman’s austerity program was made possible with the hiring of Billy Beane as the A’s general manager in 1997.
-Beane transformed the game, relying on complex, cutting-edge statistics that confounded old school scouts and built winners of the franchise once again by the turn of the century.
+ess on Schott and Hoffman’s austerity program was made possible with the hiring of Billy Beane as the A’s general manager in 1997.
+Beane transformed the game, relying on complex, cutting-edge statistics that confounded old-school scouts and built winners of the franchise once again by the turn of the century.
 The height of the Moneyball era would occur in 2002 when the A’s, on their way to a second straight 100-win season, set an AL record by winning 20 straight games.
 The last of those victories, the record-breaker, brought out a Coliseum baseball-record crowd of 55,528—even the Himalayan reaches at the top of Mount Davis were filled—and it was a mind-blowing contest in which the A’s stormed out an 11-0 lead, had it completely erased by a terrible (62-100) Kansas City squad, then took it back for good on Scott Hatteberg’s walk-off solo homer in the ninth.
 The moment would be immortalized as the climactic scene in the 2011 film Moneyball—filmed at the Coliseum—with Brad Pitt portraying Beane and Chris Pratt as Hatteberg.

 Arguably the most famous moment—or infamous, from an A’s perspective—in Coliseum baseball history took place a year earlier when Derek Jeter’s memorable shuffle relay to home plate caught the A’s Jeremy Giambi by surprise and tagged out standing, swinging the momentum of the game and 2001 AL Divisional Series 180 degrees in favor of the New York Yankees.
 It was a seminal moment that defined the Moneyball era’s total frustration in the postseason, as Oakland made five trips to the playoffs within a seven-year period but only won one of five series, never once reaching the World Series.